Revology Cars weighs in on Ford’s Mach E Mustang

 Ford’s launch of the Mustang Mach E is a “brilliant move” says Revology Cars CEO Tom Scarpello.

-“You have to get your head around the idea of a 4-door Mustang first,” say Scarpello, whose Orlando, Florida-based company is famed for building Ford licensed reproductions of original Mustangs.
+“You have to get your head around the idea of a 4-door Mustang first,” say Scarpello, whose Orlando, Florida-based company is famed for building Ford licensed reproductions of original custom Mustangs.
 “But once you do, it makes sense.
 Why not a crossover EV?
 This is the ultimate combination of needs and wants in one car.”

 “The Mustang brand is about performance and style at an accessible price point.
 The brand is bigger than a 2-door coupe.
 To date, Mustang has delivered performance and style on par with cars twice the price.
 The Mach E delivers that plus environmental friendliness and utility on par with EVs twice the price.
 That is pure Mustang.”